Hilton Honors review: The best hotel rewards program for casual and prolific travelers

 How many points do you need for a free night at the Hilton?

-On average, between 50,000 and 60,000 points for a free night at a decent hotel, and more at upscale locations.
+On average, you’ll need between 50,000 and 60,000 points for a free night at a decent hotel, and more at upscale locations.

 For some hotels, especially outside the U.S., you can find bargains between 5,000 and 10,000 points per night.